 - No Automatic Loyalty Status After First Year.
 Though the Ritz-Carlton Rewards Card comes with Gold Elite Status during your first year of cardmembership, this benefit doesn’t stick past the 12-month mark.
 That’s a big drawback relative to Chase IHG Club Rewards, which automatically confers Platinum Elite status as long as you remain a cardmember in good standing.

 - High Redemption Thresholds for Many Properties.
 Ritz-Carlton’s free night redemption thresholds start at 30,000 points (at the regular rate) or 20,000 points (for PointSavers redemptions).
-And, though Tier 1 Marriott properties require just 6,000 to 7,500 for free room nights, they’re typically far less luxurious than lower-tier Ritz-Carlton properties.
+And, though Tier 1 Marriott properties require just 7,500 for free room nights, they’re typically far less luxurious than lower-tier Ritz-Carlton properties.
 Unless you spend heavily at Ritz-Carlton properties, it’s likely to take you a long time to earn enough points for a free night at the Ritz.

 - No Complimentary Anniversary Nights.
 The Ritz-Carlton Rewards Card doesn’t give you a free night on your cardmember anniversary.
-Many competing cards, including Chase’s own IHG Rewards Club Select Credit Card and Hyatt Credit Card, do offer complimentary anniversary nights.
+Many competing cards, including Chase’s own IHG Rewards Club Select Credit Card and World of Hyatt Credit Card, do offer complimentary anniversary nights.